 Typically used to govern broad decentralized protocols and/or tokens themselves.

-MakerDAO – MakerDAO's token MKR is widely available on decentralized exchanges.
-So anyone can buy into having voting power on the Maker protocol's future.
+MakerDAO – MakerDAO's token MKR is widely available on decentralized exchanges and anyone can buy into having voting power on Maker protocol's future.

 Share-based DAOs are more permissioned, but still quite open.
 Any prospective members can submit a proposal to join the DAO, usually offering a tribute of some value in the form of tokens or work.
 Shares represent direct voting power and ownership.
 Members can exit at any time with their proportionate share of the treasury.

 Typically used for more closer-knit, human-centric organizations like charities, worker collectives, and investment clubs.
 Can also govern protocols and tokens as well.